Unseeded Krejcikova, Pavlyuchenkova reach French Open final - WTMJ

 “I wanted this so much that right now I don’t feel anything,” Pavlyuchenkova told the crowd in French.

-Later, she pledged to enjoy the final because it has been such a long time coming.

-“I had my own long special road,” she said.
-“I was very close to semifinals couple times, but then it wouldn’t happen.”
+It seemed especially unlikely nine games into the third set, when Sakkari held a match point.
+She confessed she then became less aggressive.

+“I got stressed, starting thinking that I’m a point away from being in the final,” she said.
+“I guess it’s a rookie mistake.”

-In the second semifinal, Krejcikova erased a match point in the ninth game of the final set with a swinging volley for a nervy winner, and 40 minutes later they were still playing.
+Krejcikova erased the match point with a swinging volley for a nervy winner, and 40 minutes later they were still playing.

+Then came the real drama.
 With Krejcikova holding a match point in the final game, Sakkari hit a forehand near the baseline.
-Krejcikova stopped and raised her arms in triumph, but Bacchi climbed off his chair, took a look, called the shot good and ordered the point replayed.
+Bacchi climbed off his chair, took a look, called the shot good and ordered the point replayed.

+“He came and he’s like, ‘It’s in,’ and I’m like, ‘No, no, no, no, no, no. Why?’” she said with a chuckle.
+“But what can I do?
+I cannot change his decision.
+It’s fine; let’s go.
+Let’s try to just win the next one.”

 A TV replay indicated the ball was clearly long, but video review isn’t used at Roland Garros, where the balls usually leave clear marks in the clay.